Minsthorpe Community College

 Minsthorpe Community College is a coeducational secondary school with academy status in South Elmsall, West Yorkshire, England.
 It is specifically for students aged eleven to eighteen.
-It is situated on Minsthorpe Lane, in the Minsthorpe district north of the town.
+It is situated on Minsthorpe Lane in the Minsthorpe district, north of the town.

 History

-It was opened in 1969 by the Duke of Edinburgh as an upper school - Minsthorpe High School, when Wakefield LEA operated a three-tier education system.
+It was opened in 1969 by Prince Philip, Duke of Edinburgh as an upper school - Minsthorpe High School, when Wakefield LEA operated a three-tier education system.

+In August 2024, the school was used as a filming location for the Netflix miniseries Adolescence.
+The show does not use the school’s real name and instead substitutes Minsthorpe for Bruntwood.
+Adolescence premiered on 13 March 2025 on Netflix.

 Facilities

 Wakefield College has two adult education courses at the school, one being in Beauty Therapy.
 Minsthorpe Community College also has a day care centre on the site named "Happy Days Children's Centre" and a Sports and Fitness Centre open to the whole community as well as its students, who are aged 15 or above.